 - Increases in annual average temperature: Warmer winters may reduce snow removal costs and extend the construction season.
-However, the increased frequency of freeze/thaw cycles can cause potholes, cracks, and frost heaves in pavement. - Increases in annual average precipitation, especially during the winter: When combined with warmer winters and more extreme storms, this may lead to an increase in icing events, which affect vehicular traffic, on-road freight movements, and aviation.
+However, with warmer winters, ice accretion on roads is more common, thereby necessitating additional salt or brine applications.
+In addition, the increased frequency of freeze/thaw cycles can cause potholes, cracks, and frost heaves in pavement. - Increases in annual average precipitation, especially during the winter: When combined with warmer winters and more extreme storms, this may lead to an increase in icing events, which affect vehicular traffic, on-road freight movements, and aviation.
 Ice jams can lead to winter flooding and road closures.
 This not only causes significant effects on transportation facilities, but to the surrounding environment as well.

 - Extreme heat events: This can lead to damage of asphalt pavement and railroad tracks. - Increased storm intensities: Extreme storms can overload stormwater systems, leading to flash flooding, temporary road closures, and road washouts.
-These events can also increase the potential for scouring of bridge foundations.
-High winds and intense storms can affect air transportation.
+Stormwater runoff from pavement can become superheated, which has significant impacts to streams and other waterbodies and can alter ecology, especially those of cold water streams.
+These events can also increase the potential for scouring of bridge foundations and impacts to receiving streams, which when eroded or destabilized can continue a pattern of channel instability and continue impacts on our nearby infrastructure.
+Erosion of the downstream channel will increase the potential for upstream erosion.
+Finally, high winds and intense storms can affect air transportation.